-- 1. Looked-after children and children who were previously looked after but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order. (see note 2) - 2.
-Families who have exceptional medical or social needs that make it essential that their child attends Padbury CE School rather than any other.
-These needs must be fully supported by written evidence from the appropriate professional person involved with the family. (see note 3) - 3.
-Children with a normal home4 address in the catchment area (see note 4) and with a sibling (see note 5) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school.
+- 1. Looked-after children and children who were previously looked after, including those who appear to have been in state care outside England, but ceased to be so as a result of being adopted.
+(See Note) - 2.
+Families who have exceptional medical or social needs that make it essential that their child attends Thomas Harding Junior School rather than any other.
+These needs must be fully supported by written evidence from the appropriate professional person involved with the family.
+(See Note 3) - 3.
+For the main point of entry: Siblings (See Note 5) of children who are attending the school or 'linked primary' school, Elmtree Infant & Nursery School, at the time allocations are made, and are expected to be on the school roll or linked school roll at the time of the proposed admission, or who have already been offered a place to start in the current academic year at the school or 'linked primary' school.